S3 method for class 'sdmTMB'

 re_form = NAto exclude random fields or use thensimargument to simulate from the joint precision matrix.- re_form

-NULLto include all spatial/spatiotemporal random fields in predictions.~0orNAfor population-level predictions (predictions from fixed effects only, marginalizing over random fields).
+NULLto include all spatial/spatiotemporal random fields in predictions.~0orNAfor population-level predictions (predictions excluding spatial/spatiotemporal random fields).
 Often used withse_fit = TRUEto visualize marginal effects.
 Does not affectget_index()calculations.- re_form_iid

-NULLto specify including all random intercepts in the predictions.~0orNAfor population-level predictions.
-No other options (e.g., some but not all random intercepts) are implemented yet.
+NULLto include all IID random intercepts/slopes in the predictions.~0orNAfor population-level predictions.
+No other options (e.g., some but not all random intercepts) are not yet implemented.
 Only affects predictions withnewdata.
-This does affectsget_index().- nsim
+This does affectget_index().- allow_new_levels

 If

 > 0, simulate from the joint precision matrix withnsimdraws.
-Returns a matrix ofnrow(newdata)bynsimwith each column representing one draw of the linear predictor (in link space).
+Returns a matrix with one row per prediction location and one column per draw.
+By default, each column represents one draw of the linear predictor in link space; usetype = "response"for response-space draws.
 Simulating from the joint precision matrix accounts for uncertainty in both fixed and random effects.
 Use this to derive uncertainty on predictions (e.g.,apply(x, 1, sd)) or propagate uncertainty to derived quantities.
 This is the fastest way to characterize spatial uncertainty with sdmTMB.- sims_var

 Experimental: Which TMB reported variable from the model should be extracted from the joint precision matrix simulation draws?
 Defaults to link-space predictions.
 Options include: